 You will need a letter from the University of Birmingham called a 'Short-term Study Visa letter', you will need to request this from the college administrative department.

 The earliest you can submit your application is 3 months before your date of your intended travel to the UK.
 Your visa will be valid for a period of 6 months to allow you to study a short course (or valid for 11 months if studying an English language course).
 Check the guide to processing times to find out how long getting a visa might take in the country you are applying from.

 How to apply

 Both visa and non-visa nationals will be required to make a short term study visa application from outside of the UK by completing an online application form.

 Documents that you must provide:

-- A ‘Short-term study Visa letter’ from the University of Birmingham which can be requested from the University's Admissions Department.
-If you want to do research or research tuition, you will have to provide evidence that you meet all the requirements.
+A ‘Short-term study Visa letter’ from the University of Birmingham which can be requested from the University's Admissions Department or your unconditional offer letter

-Please see the UKCISA short-term study visa web page for detailed information on how to apply and the documents needed.
+Please see the UKVI short term study website for detailed information on how to apply and the documents required.